Verify

 What you see

-Human-readable output summarizes allow / warn / block style decisions per your org policy.
-For automation, use --json (or the JSON flags your build supports) so CI scripts, editors, or internal tools can consume the same verdict without parsing prose.
+Human-readable output summarizes the verdicts per your org policy.
+For automation, use -json so scripts, editors, or internal tools can consume the same verdict without parsing prose.
+The same 20+ trust signals from Gate drive the verdict.

 Watch mode